CSS-Scripter/minecraft-plugin-veinminer/README.md

 /veinminer whitelist remove [MATERIAL] - Removes a material from the whitelist

+## Permissions

+veinminer.whitelist - Access to /veinminer whitelist and all subcommands

 ## Config

 Inside the configuration file there are currently 2 variables: